What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Method

 \subsubsection{Main Outcomes: Scenario Ratings}

 These measures were taken after each video to provide insight into the impact of the explanation errors.
+All measures were adapted from existing work and adjusted to fit the present study.

-\begin{itemize} \item \textbf{\underline{Comfort} relying on AV} (proxy for trust).
+\begin{itemize}[itemsep=5pt, topsep=0pt] \item \textbf{\underline{Comfort} relying on AV} (proxy for trust).
 “How comfortable would you feel relying on this AV in this specific situation?”
+This was adapted from the Situational Trust Scale for Automated Driving (STS-AD) by \citet{holthausen2020situational}, which itself was based on Hoff and Bashir's trust in automation framework \cite{hoff2015trust}.
 (0-10 rating scale) \item \textbf{\underline{Reliance} on AV} (preference to take control).
 “If this specific situation were to happen in the real world, would you prefer to rely on an AV or take control yourself?”
+This was also adapted from the STS-AD scale \cite{holthausen2020situational}.
 (Binary choice: 'Rely on AV' or 'Take control myself').
-To aid comparison, reliance data was transformed from 0-1 to 0-10 to be on the same scale as the other variables.
-This does not impact how the data is interpreted. \item \textbf{\underline{Satisfaction} with explanation.} “How satisfied are you with the AV’s explanation?”
+To aid comparison, reliance data was scaled from 0-1 to 0-10 to match the other variables.
+This scaling does not impact interpretation. \item \textbf{\underline{Satisfaction} with explanation.} “How satisfied are you with the AV’s explanation?”
+This was adapted from the Explanation Satisfaction Scale by \citet{hoffman2018metrics}.
 (0-10 rating scale) \item \textbf{\underline{Confidence} in AV driving ability.} “Please rate your confidence in the AV’s driving ability.”
+This was adapted from the Performance Expectancy section of the Autonomous Vehicle Acceptance Model (AVAM) \cite{hewitt2019assessing}.
 (0-10 rating scale).
-Note: the actual driving performance never changed. \end{itemize}
+Note: the actual driving performance was always high and never changed between error conditions. \end{itemize}